 Writing a Thesis Statement

 After giving the reader some context, present the thesis statement.
 The thesis statement is usually one sentence at the end of your introductory paragraph that offers a concise summary of the main point of the essay—the fundamental message.
 It is the tool you use to introduce and generalize the theme which will be discussed in the essay.
-Thematic statements often serve as transitions from the opening sentence into the thesis.

 Our thesis statement will present the argument and answer the questions ‘who,’ ‘what,’ ‘how’ and ‘why’.
 It must be a carefully worded as it is essential to maintaining our argument throughout the text.
 The thesis belongs near the end of the introductory paragraph.

 How is revenge portrayed in Shakespeare’s Hamlet?Thesis:

 Shakespeare uses the character of Hamlet to explore the complex theme of revenge and how it always leads to tragedy.

 The introduction’s main purpose is to establish the context and background for the reader.
 It must include the author’s full name and the title of the work you focus on.
 When giving background information, it is best to make it informative and catchy.
 Similar to titles, essay introductions are a means of grabbing attention.
 Try to avoid simply retelling or summarizing the plot.
 We suggest quoting the work you will analyse, asking a question, adding a provocative statement, or using a short anecdote.

 Introduction Example: During the time of Shakespeare, revenge plays were very common.
 A villain commits murder; the protagonist is a relative of the murdered man, and embarks on a quest for revenge; he succeeds but destroys himself in the process.
 The plot of Hamlet revolves around the task assigned to Hamlet by who he believes is the ghost of his murdered father.
 Before performing his duty, Hamlet asks himself moral questions regarding the nature of revenge.
 Hamlet’s intellectual and reflective personality complicates his decision as he struggles to find what the right thing to do is.
 Shakespeare loved to examine the drive for, and outcome of revenge.
 In this way, Shakespeare uses the character of Hamlet to explore the complex theme of revenge and how it always leads to tragedy.

 Writing Body Paragraphs